Every year students join mentors in disciplines across campus to delve into research

 - Faculty and Office Managers work together to draft and distribute offer letters and contracts and collect student responses and forms.
 Office managers and faculty also must check that students have all new hire documents to Human Resources before the start of summer research.

-- Office Managers hire students using the SHARP Database.
-This must be done by mid-April.
+- Office Managers hire students through a process to be determined druing the start of the spring semester, 2023.
+The hiring must be done by mid-April.

 The Program Manager for SHARP will: